Mold Remediation For Landlords

-Liability is always a concern for landlords.
+Liability is always a concern for landlords, that’s why most won’t even rent to a new applicant without conducting a proper tenant background check.
 Thus, it’s easy to understand why the mention of “mold” and “millions” together would give a property owner nightmares.
 Not only is indoor exposure to mold known to cause respiratory problems and other health issues in some individuals, but mold is everywhere — and because moisture is critical to its ability to grow to elevated levels, something as simple as a leaky pipe could prove costly.

 A web search for “mold lawsuits” reveals horror stories, one about a couple ordered to pay nearly $3 million in damages for selling a California home rife with mold.
 The same search shows that numerous law firms stand ready to sue property owners on behalf of tenants who believe mold made them sick.

 While causation is difficult to prove, you as a landlord have enough to do without being tied up in court.
 And whether there is litigation or not, a prevalence of mold could lead to tenant loss.